hzzg0727/Metasurface-Design/README.md

 Fundamental metasurface design workflows realized with Python (notebook) based on Lumerical FDTD API.
 Code for paper [Fundamentals to emerging concepts and applications of metasurface for flat optics: a multifaceted tutorial]().  <!-- NOTE -->
 This repository will be continuously maintained and updated.
-Welcome for your star!
+Welcome for your star to follow the latest updates!

 **Important notes** <!-- NOTE -->

-*The paper is still not published.*
+*The paper is still in publication.*

 A major advantage of the design demos we provide is that the entire metasurface design and analysis process can be carried out within the Python environment,